TFN: An Interpretable Neural Network with Time-Frequency Transform Embedded for Intelligent Fault Diagnosis: Introduction

 \section{Introduction}

 Nowadays, fault diagnosis of mechanical equipment is widely used in industry to reduce property damage and improve production efficiency \cite{liRollingBearingFault2021,LI2015330}.
-With the development of sensor technology and industrial internet, a large amount of operation and maintenance data could be obtained by various sensors \cite{taoDatadrivenSmartManufacturing2018}, such as accelerometers, dynamometers, and microphones.
-With sufficient operation and maintenance data, the data-driven method \cite{chenDataDrivenFaultDiagnosis2022}, as a model-free solution with high diagnostic accuracy, has gradually gained more and more attention in the field of mechanical equipment fault diagnosis.
+With the development of sensor technology and the industrial internet, a large amount of operation and maintenance data could be obtained by various sensors \cite{taoDatadrivenSmartManufacturing2018}, such as accelerometers, dynamometers, and microphones.
+Based on sufficient operation and maintenance data, the data-driven method \cite{chenDataDrivenFaultDiagnosis2022}, as a model-free solution with high diagnostic accuracy, has gradually gained more and more attention in the field of mechanical equipment fault diagnosis.

 The process of data-driven fault diagnosis can be divided into three steps: data acquisition, feature extraction, and fault classification \cite{leiApplicationsMachineLearning2020}.
 Among these steps, feature extraction is the key to fault diagnosis \cite{liRotationalMachineHealth2012, siKeyPerformanceIndicatorRelatedProcessMonitoring2021}.
-Traditional feature extraction mainly relies on signal processing methods, including Fourier Transform (FT), Short Time Fourier Transform (STFT), Wavelet Transform (WT) \cite{pengApplicationWaveletTransform2004} and Empirical Mode Decomposition (EMD) \cite{liApplicationBandwidthEMD2017}.
-Using these methods, researchers transform raw maintenance data (i.e., vibration signals) from the time domain into the frequency or time-frequency domain, and thus to extract essential features for fault classification.
-Such a strategy requires much expertise and prior knowledge, which is difficult to obtain in real engineering.
-Therefore, deep learning, conducting feature extraction and classification automatically, is gaining more and more attention for mechanical fault diagnosis \cite{leiApplicationsMachineLearning2020}.
+Traditional feature extraction mainly relies on signal processing methods, including Fourier Transform (FT), Short Time Fourier Transform (STFT), Wavelet Transform (WT) \cite{pengApplicationWaveletTransform2004}, and Empirical Mode Decomposition (EMD) \cite{liApplicationBandwidthEMD2017}.
+Using these methods, researchers can transform raw maintenance data (i.e., vibration signals) from the time domain into the frequency or time-frequency domain, and thus extract essential features for fault classification.
+However, such a strategy requires too much expertise and prior knowledge, which is difficult to be widely conducted in real industrial scenarios.
+Therefore, deep learning, conducting feature extraction and classification automatically, becomes the promising solution for mechanical fault diagnosis \cite{leiApplicationsMachineLearning2020}.